anushaporeddy030697/student_internship_management/README.md

 02/15/23-- Discussed with client regarding update, he mentioned to add sort filter and few dropdown filters near the search functionality in student page

+02/21/23-- We have made changes in search functionality and added 5 filters to sort the details based on those filters

 </a></p>

 ** Manikanta Arumilli **